lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/112_Colossians/Colossians.md

 1:16 For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him:
 1:17 And he is before all things, and by him all things consist.
 1:18 And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
-1:19 For it pleased the Father that in him should all fulness dwell;
+1:19 For it pleased the Father that in him should all fullness dwell;
 1:20 And, having made peace through the blood of his cross, by him to reconcile all things unto himself; by him, I say, whether they be things in earth, or things in heaven.
 1:21 And you, that were sometime alienated and enemies in your mind by wicked works, yet now hath he reconciled 1:22 In the body of his flesh through death, to present you holy and unblameable and unreproveable in his sight: